smatDnepr/Theme-Darcula-VSCode/README.md

-# Darcula theme for VSCode"
+# Darcula theme for VSCode

 ## Screenshots